God’s Own Country – Swaleview before development

 A New Era for Swaleview

 A new era for Swaleview began in 2002 when the present owner, Mr. Andrew Carter (Mr. F. C. Carter’s son) and his family took over the park.
 Thus began a programme of major investment in the infrastructure to meet modern day requirements.
 Andrew, Eileen and their son James have lovingly cared for and developed the park over recent years and are committed to promoting a policy of excellence in all areas of Swaleview Park.
 Developments have included major upgrades to the electrical, water and waste systems.
 The amenity blocks and play area were modernized, and security and barrier systems were installed.
 Landscaping and tree planting have both enhanced the natural beauty of the park and encouraged a natural habitat for wildlife.
 Planning was approved to extend the season from an 8 month to a 12 month holiday licence.The arrival of the luxury lodges heralded an exciting new era, with the first lodge development on the Park.

 Life On The Park

 Community and family life on the park remain as important today as for past generations of holiday makers.
 We have at least two families with five generations of family who are regular visitors to the park.
 One holiday maker has had a holiday home on the park since 1946, and we even have a couple who celebrated their honeymoon at Swaleview in 1969!
 This is surely testament to the happy and welcoming atmosphere at Swaleview.
-Swaleview Park has been established for 68 years now with the third generation of the family running the business, Swaleview Park will continue to welcome guests to the beautiful Yorkshire Dales for generations to come.
+Swaleview Park has been established for over 70 years with the third generation of the family running the business, Swaleview Park will continue to welcome guests to the beautiful Yorkshire Dales for generations to come.